ht93/opr_ahk/README.md

 - `Space`: submit
 - `esc`: stop the script

-### Setting (based on my setup)
+### Setting
+**(my personal setup)**
 All in pixel, all coordinate in Relative mode. "center" is just for the place to click, may not be exactly center of the star or button.
-- `30`: Star width
+- `30`: star.png width
-- `26`: Star height
+- `26`: star.png height
 - `40`: Distance between center of two adjacent star
-- `980`: X coordinate for center of "Submit" button
+- `980`: X coordinate for center of "Submit" button (coordinate when scrollbar at the bottom)
-- `880`: Y coordinate for center of "Submit" button
+- `880`: Y coordinate for center of "Submit" button (coordinate when scrollbar at the bottom)
 - `1000`: X coordinate for center of "Analyze Next" button (also for "submit" button around the same place)
 - `300`: Y coordinate for center of "Analyze Next" button (also for "submit" button around the same place)
 - `1445`: X coordinate for center of 5 star of "Is the title accurate?"
 - `170`: Y coordinate for center of 5 star of "Is the title accurate?"
 - `220`: Y coordinate for center of 5 star of "Is it historically or culturally significant?"
 - `280`: Y coordinate for center of 5 star of "Is it visually unique?"
-- `760`: X coordinate for center of 5 star of "Is the location accurate?"
+- `760`: X coordinate for center of 5 star of "Is the location accurate?" (coordinate when scrollbar at the bottom)
-- `670`: Y coordinate for center of 5 star of "Is the location accurate?"
+- `670`: Y coordinate for center of 5 star of "Is the location accurate?" (coordinate when scrollbar at the bottom)
-- `755`: Y coordinate for center of 5 star of "Can it be safely accessed?"
+- `755`: Y coordinate for center of 5 star of "Can it be safely accessed?" (coordinate when scrollbar at the bottom)
 - `640`: X coordinate for upper left point for searching "Should this be a portal?"
 5 star
 - `260`: Y coordinate for upper left point for searching "Should this be a portal?"
 5 star
 - `690`: X coordinate for lower right point for searching "Should this be a portal?"
 5 star